ap376172/mulval/README.md

 ####Setup
 The environmental variable MULVALROOT should point to this package's root folder.
 Include $MULVALROOT/bin and $MULVALROOT/utils in PATH.
-Type "make" to compile everything
+Type "make" to compile everything.
+Building from source requires a C++11 compiler along with **flex** and **bison** for generating the attack graph parser.

 You can either run the MulVAL attack-graph generator directly, if you already have an input file; or you can run the appropriate adapters to create the input files and then